Solentpedia

 Solent Marine Sites Management Scheme

-In the Solent, the Solent Marine Sites (SEMS) Management Scheme (MS) was established in 2000; its aim is to conserve and enhance the designated habitats and species through appropriate management measures achieved by co-operation between the Solent's 31 relevant authorities.
-The MS focus is on managing non-licensable activities, development deemed to be 'plans and projects' is dealt with through existing statutory licensing and regulations.
+In the Solent, the Solent Marine Sites (SEMS) Management Scheme (MS) was established in 2000 for this purpose; its aim is to conserve and enhance the designated sites through appropriate management measures by facilitating co-operation between the Solent's 31 relevant authorities.
+It focuses on the management of non-licensable activities, development deemed to be 'plans and projects' is dealt with through existing statutory licensing and regulations.
 See the Solent Forum's Coastal Consents Guide for more details on regulations and licensing around the coast.

 Competent Authority Duties